crossplane/crossplane/design/design-doc-integration-tests.md

 `Clean` is a special function that must be present in all `Jobs` and always runs before a job exits.
 It specifies how to clean up any resources that are left-over from tests executed as part of the `Job`.
-While it is sufficient to simply destroy the control plane to delete Kubernetes built-in API types, CRD's that create external resources must be cleaned up directly to ensure the deletion of their external infrastructure.
+While it is sufficient to simply destroy the control plane to delete Kubernetes built-in API types, CRDs that create external resources must be cleaned up directly to ensure the deletion of their external infrastructure.